e-commit/doctrine-entities-generator-bundle/README.md

 The bundle only works under the following conditions :

+* The Doctrine attributes are used (Doctrine annotations are not compatible).
 * Only one entity (PHP class) per PHP file
 * Inside each entity (PHP class) :
     * Only one property per line